CyranoChen/time-recording-chatbot-scp/README.md

 B1_COMPANYDB: <companydb>
 ```

-This project also integrate with an instance of ByDesign and set the adminstrator account for accessing the odata api of product data.
+This project also integrates with an instance of SAP Business ByDesign and set the adminstrator account for accessing the odata api of product data.

 The odata api [configuration profile](vmumaterial.xml) should be imported by custom odata services.